roidrage/paperplanes/_posts/2012-2-16-fun-with-ruby-block-parameters.md

 I always forget what kinds of crazy things you can do with Ruby's blocks and their parameters, so here's a little write-up on them.
-I regularly forget things I've learned (must be an age thing), and I found that not even books on the Ruby language fully cover all the glory details on block (and method) parameters.
+I regularly forget things I've learned (must be an age thing), and I found that not even books on the Ruby language fully cover all the gory details on block (and method) parameters.
 So consider this my personal reference of crazy Ruby block syntax features for future use.

 ### The Basics